Listening for place and tele-presence

 INTIMAL integrates interfaces that invite people to listen to their migrations, and improvise with body movement and vocal sounds, in co-located and telematic performances (between distant locations).

-This is an online version of the Long Distance Improvisation
+This is a video of the Long Distance Improvisation INTIMAL.

 Funding and Collaborators